 Why don’t these two flavors clash?
 Scientists from Monell Chemical Senses Center in Philadelphia and Utah State University set out to answer this very question.

 Kid to Kid/SADD sponsored a “Grim Reaper” event at Emmaus High School April 26.

 The event involved students getting pulled out of class and wearing a necklace for the rest of the day.
 This symbolized how many people would be involved in a drunk driving incident.
 With the necklaces, students through the day could see how many kids were affected as the day went on.

 A free informational program on the spotted lanternfly, Stop the Invader, will be held 7-8 p.m.
 May 8, at the Lower Milford Township building, 7607 Chestnut Hill Church Road, Coopersburg.
 This helpful program will be presented by the Lehigh County Conservation District.

 Spring athletes are seeing success during their seasons.
 Hurdler Dillan Foley won the 100-meter hurdle vs. Emmaus April 15.
 Viking Lacrosse also defeated Emmaus 11-5 during a Pink-Out April 15 and 13-6 April 23.
 The team currently has only one loss.
 At a track meet against Freedom High School April 25, student Natasha Kuklis took first in the girls 400-meter race and student Isabel DeVos won the girls 800-meter race.

 The Macungie Farmers Market will welcome shoppers to its 13th season grand opening 4-7 p.m.
 May 16.

-The market features local family farmers providing home grown food: fruits, vegetables, meat products, eggs, baked goods, plants and more.
-The farmers market will be open 4 to 7 p.m. every Thursday through October except Aug.
-25. Parking is available at the park parking lot and along North Walnut Street.
+The market features local family farmers providing homegrown food: fruits, vegetables, meat products, eggs, baked goods, plants and more.
+The farmers market will be open every Thursday 4-7 p.m. through October except Aug.
+22. Parking is available at the park parking lot and along North Walnut Street.